Marcel Granet: Biography

+Evaluation

-As a teacher, Granet, “a bristling and cantankerous disputant, a rich mind powerfully stimulating those of others” (Gille) apparently instructed his students to “read slowly and always slowly.”
-According to one student, Polish sinologist Witold Jablonski, Granet did “not care for popularity”: "He is a scholar, he is a thinker, sometimes, perhaps, a wizard.”
+As a teacher, Granet, "a bristling and cantankerous disputant, a rich mind powerfully stimulating those of others" (Gille) apparently instructed his students to "read slowly and always slowly."
+According to one student, Polish sinologist Witold Jablonski, Granet did "not care for popularity": "He is a scholar, he is a thinker, sometimes, perhaps, a wizard."
 (Jablonski) The sinologist shared his commitment to learning the language of the texts he studied, and analyzing all materials, whether primary or secondary, critically.
 He divided his teaching into the mythique and the juridique (the latter primarily consisting of rights and duties of kinship and marriage), though he did not necessarily succeed in eliciting in his students the same enthusiasm he possessed for both areas simultaneously.
 Among his students were also Korean-Japanese Itsuo Tsuda, who developed the école de la respiration and several future sinologists.
 Granet's work, meanwhile, brought Durkheimian sociology into the classical Chinese realm, from his analysis of the Book of Odes to a sociological study of Chinese numerology.
 Although he is remembered as a significant figure of both Durkheimian sociology and French sinology, his two roles are rarely recognized or thoroughly understood in tandem.

+On the other side, Marcel Granet faced significant criticism from both Sinologists and sociologists for his approach to ancient Chinese society.
+Critics argued that his speculative interpretations often overreached the textual evidence, prioritizing sociological theory at the expense of historical accuracy.
+For example, Norman Girardot considered that: "Granet has often been condemned by Sinologists as too much of a poetic generalist and by sociologists as too much of a narrow specialist.
+And it is true that his special genius was to fall between the two camps by respecting both philological limits and interpretive breadth.
+Granet was an artisan of texts who sometimes "gambled" with his speculative conclusions, and there is no doubt that much of his work on Chinese religion and society must be discarded or at least drastically revised.
+"Claude Lévi-Strauss acknowledged Granet's influence but critiqued his reliance on an "Australian system" as a comparative framework, deeming the contextual assumptions "extremely doubtful" and his opposition of peasant customs to feudal rites unconvincing.
+Lévi-Strauss drew on emerging Chinese sociological research to highlight these flaws, noting Granet's hypotheses lacked sufficient grounding in specialized contemporary studies.
+Granet's dismissal of traditional Chinese commentators as "limited philologists incapable of observation" drew ire, as did his interpretations of texts like the Shijing, which some viewed as overly reliant on late commentaries and youthful verve rather than exhaustive evidence.
+Despite that cricisim, some view Granet's own approach prefigured structuralist theory.